Skip to main content

 Maycock, T. Waterfield, O. Yelekçi, R. Yu, and B. Zhou (eds.)].

-An interesting example relating atmospheric and ocean CO2 occurred from 1990-2000 when it has been shown that the sea acted as a weaker sink.
-This occurred because of a decreasing gradient (the Δ or"effective concentration differences") between atmospheric CO2 and ocean "CO2", which decreased the ability of the ocean to act as a sink for CO2.
+An interesting example relating atmospheric and ocean CO2 occurred from 1990 to 2000, when it was shown that the sea acted as a weaker sink.
+This occurred because of a decreasing gradient (the Δ or"effective concentration differences") between atmospheric CO2 and ocean CO2, which decreased the ocean's ability to act as a sink for CO2.
 You can decrease the Δ in two ways:

-• paradoxically, by briefly making the ocean a better sink in the shorter term.
+• by temporarily making the ocean a better sink.
 This happened in 1991 after the eruption of Mt.
 Pinatubo, which led to decreased air and ocean temperatures.
 CO2 is a nonpolar gas with higher solubility in water at lower temperatures (think about soda).
-This was a short-term and more minor effect than the decreased rate of fossil fuel emissions.
+This was a short-term, minor effect compared to the reduced rate of fossil fuel emissions.

-More complex models with more terms for emissions and absorptions of CO2 can be made.
+More complex models with additional terms for CO2 emissions and absorption can be developed.
 One is shown in Figure \(\PageIndex{7}\).
 This model adds CO2 release from the soil through microorganisms and plant respiration (CHO to CO2 atm).
-Another term has been added for release by oceans.
+Another term has been added for release by the oceans.

 Figure \(\PageIndex{7}\): More complicated Vcell climate model.

 Fortunately, we don't have to rely on these simple models to predict future trends in temperature and CO2.
-A complex dynamic model simulator in accord with many different climate models is available at your fingertips.
-Developed at MIT and Climate Interactive and free from any web browser, the EN-ROADS program allows users to change sliders for key inputs and see future predicted temperature and CO2 levels.
-In accord with RCP and SSP IPCC pathways that tie future emissions to socio-economic policies (discussed in Chapter 31.1), the program allows users to change variables such as carbon pricing and incentives to move to clean energy in transportation, building, and energy supplies sectors.
+A complex dynamic model simulator in accordance with many different climate models is available at your fingertips.
+Developed at MIT and Climate Interactive, and available in any web browser, the EN-ROADS program allows users to adjust sliders for key inputs and view forecasted future temperatures and CO2 levels.
+In line with RCP and IPCC SSP pathways that link future emissions to socio-economic policies (discussed in Chapter 31.1), the program allows users to adjust variables such as carbon pricing and incentives to transition to clean energy across the transportation, building, and energy supply sectors.
 Access the program directly from this page by clicking the Close icon in the program window in Figure \(\PageIndex{8}\) below.

 Figure \(\PageIndex{8}\): EN-ROADS global climate simulator